Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/LocalServer/LocalServerFeatureLayer/README.md

 ## How to use the sample

-A Local Server and Local Feature Service will automatically be started and once running a Feature Layer will be created and added to the map.
+The Local Server and Local Feature Service will automatically be started and once running a Feature Layer will be created and added to the map.

 ## How it works